 - Simmer the cream until the sauce thickens for about four minutes.
 You want it to coat the back of a spoon.

 - Once the sauce has thickened, turn off the heat and add your cheese, nutmeg and seasonings and stir lightly.
-Toss with the drained and cooked pasta and a little of the reserved pasta water, if needed.
+Toss with the drained and cooked pasta and a little of the reserved pasta water.

 You certainly can pair whatever pasta with whatever sauce you like but just as certain shaped wine glasses were made to highlight certain varietals of wine, certain pastas pair better with certain sauces.
-For a butter and cream sauce, consider:
+The best kinds of pasta for a butter and cream sauce are:

 - small filled, firm pastas like tortellini